Why CPG Brands Must Differentiate Themselves for the Future of Retail

 Product lines will need to cater to a greater number of niche interests, with some "on the fly" customization required as buyers voice their opinions in real time and influence the development of new products even after they're launched.

-This kind of focused specialization and catering to niche buyers requires a flexible supply chain solution, comprised of service partners willing and able to adjust operations at short notice, as well as handling production runs for products that scale rapidly but which might have a relatively short lifespan.
+This kind of focused specialization and catering to niche buyers requires a flexible supply chain solution, comprised of service partners willing and able to adjust operations at short notice, as well as handling production runs for products that scale rapidly but might have a relatively short lifespan.

 The additional demands and increased expectations of consumers in every sector means that CPG brands will need to deliver a very different customer experience in the years to come.
 Some of this will be achievable in-house, with new talent and fresh ideas coming on board.